Our Story

 Since the Finger Lakes wine consumer had never quite experienced a Riesling style like Ravines it wasn’t very popular when initially released in the tasting room, even after winning the best Dry Riesling award.
 Lisa was determined to change that, and soon after she drove their wines to New York City to find people who appreciated this new style of Dry Riesling.
 She was met with immediate excitement from sommeliers, restaurateurs and retailers in the city, who appreciated this elegant style of Dry Riesling, along with the beautifully savory Ravines Pinot Noir.
 Wine journalists also took notice and Ravines began to receive high scores and accolades from the wine press.

 In 2012, Carl wanted the Hallgrens to take over his vineyards and so they purchased the White Springs winery and property, including 50 acres of vineyards and a turn-of-the-century slate barn that was soon remodeled.
 The renovation included adding a large tank room, creating a large barrel room, expanding the lab and adding more warehouse facilities.
-With a second tasting room open year-round, Lisa took the time to expand their dedicated group of attentive and knowledgeable Ravinista’s (tasting room staff), that makes it a joy to visit and taste at Ravines to this day.
+With a second tasting room open year-round, Lisa took the time to expand their dedicated group of attentive and knowledgeable tasting room staff, who create the special experiences for visitors.

-After replanting vines at their original Keuka vineyards, adding 10 acres of plantings to the White Springs Vineyards and purchasing the entire 46 acres of the 16-Falls Vineyards, Ravines now possess 130 acres of estate vineyards, plus another 28 acres of continuity with the Argetsinger Vineyard and adjoining Two Gorges (formerly the Glen Eldridge) Vineyard.
-Morten feels very lucky to have such a close relationship with the Argetsinger family who have done a masterful job with their special site throughout the 18 years in partnership and as close friendship of the Hallgrens.
+After replanting vines at their original Keuka vineyards, adding 10 acres of plantings to the White Springs Vineyards now called Limestone Springs and purchasing the entire 46 acres of the 16-Falls Vineyards, Ravines now possess 130 acres of estate vineyards.
+We also work another 28 acres of vines from the famous Argetsinger Vineyard, owned and operated by the Argetsinger family, as well as an adjacent five acres at Two Gorges.
+Morten feels very lucky to have such a close relationship with the Argetsinger family who have done a masterful job with their special site throughout the 24 year partnership that begin with Sam Argetsinger, and as close friendship of the Hallgrens.
+Sam was a unique naturalist, in tune with the land.
+He claimed that the land called Morten to it, because it had something to say.